g-thinh/nestjs-nextjs-monorepo/README.md

 ---

+## Deployment

+- The NestJS backend can be deployed on [Heroku](https://www.heroku.com/home) as a Node.js application.
+The root `package.json` and `main.ts` from the server has already been configured to be deployed.

+- The NextJS frontend can be deployed on [Vercel](https://vercel.com).
+You will need to choose the `client` folder as the root of the deployment.

+---

 ## Add New Workspaces

 Additional workspaces for shared libraries or components can be created at the root level, simply add the new workspace into the `package.json`